saraho1123/will-andy-pick-me/README.md

 - An assets directory is provided in the repo, and colors are provided in the CSS file
 - Do _not_ spend time making this page responsive

+I worked on Iteration 0, but I decided I would like to test my understanding of JavaScript here, as I believe that with time, I would be able to exactly duplicate the comp.
+I think the area I would struggle most with is the hover, as I have not actually done that yet.
+I am slow at CSS still, but I don't feel too concerned about that at my level of experience with using it.

 **Iteration 1:** Add Random Message Functionality

 - When a user types in a question then clicks the "Get your answer" button, the use sees their question and a random answer from the list of possible answers (a list of the possible random answers is provided below)
 - The input field the user typed the question into should clear as soon as they click the "Get your answer" button
 - When the question and answer appear, the image of the 8 ball disappears

+I finished the first two parts of Iteration 1.
+I did not make it to the image of the 8 ball disappearing.
+Although I didn't make it to this one, I am feeling confident about my ability to use JavaScript effectively.
+I forgot the script in my HTML, which lost me a lot of time (and my confidence took a pretty rough hit!).
+I bet I won't make that mistake very often in the future!
+I believe if I had figured that out faster, I might have possibly completed iteration 1.
+As it is, I enjoyed testing my knowledge and skills this far through Mod1.

 **Iteration 2:** Clear Functionality, error checking